fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq104"></a>
 **(104) What do I need to know about error reporting?**

-* Error reports will help improve FairEmail
+* Error reports will help improve FullEmail
 * Error reporting is optional and opt-in
 * Error reporting can be enabled/disabled in the settings, section miscellaneous
 * Error reports will automatically be sent anonymously to [Bugsnag](https://www.bugsnag.com/)